Music From Balouchistan

 Nafees Irfan belongs to the new generation of musicians from Pakistan.
 He is a skilled musician in the classical Pakistani music tradition and has a vast knowledge of folk music.

-Produktnummer: EM67
+SKU: EM67